w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ### Uploading Files and Metadata

-When you have a collection ID and an item ID you need to
+When you have a collection ID and an item ID you need to:

 - Open an account on [Pinata](https://www.pinata.cloud/).
 - Follow